JennEYoon/datasciY/chatgpt/game-creation.md

 ```

 Prompt:
-Add jump event tied to enter key. box1 should move up by 20 pixels and continue in current direction by 10 pixels.
+Add jump event tied to enter key. box1 should move up by 20 pixels and "continue in current direction by 10 pixels".
+May have been confused by this.

 2 / 2
 ChatGPT: